Bretton Hall, West Yorkshire: Park and gardens

 The pleasure grounds and parkland around the hall were the work of landscape gardeners Richard Woods in the 18th century and Robert Marnock, the estate's head gardener, in the 1820s and 1830s.
-The hall overlooks the River Dearne which flows in an easterly direction through the parkland.
-It is dammed to form two lakes.
-Oxley Bank, a linear earthwork forms the park's eastern boundary.
+The hall overlooks the River Dearne, which flows in an easterly direction through the parkland.
+The river is dammed to form two lakes.
+Oxley Bank, a linear earthwork, forms the park's eastern boundary.

 Within and around the Grade II listed parkland and pleasure grounds are several historic structures.
 Four lodges stand at the estate's main entrances.
-North Lodge and the grade II listed Haigh Lodge were probably designed by Jeffrey Wyattville at the same time as his 1811–14 extensions at the hall.
-Archway Lodge, a grade II* listed building by William Atkinson in 1805 takes the form of a giant archway with fluted columns.
+North Lodge and the Grade II listed Haigh Lodge were probably designed by Jeffrey Wyattville at the same time as his 1811–14 extensions at the hall.
+Archway Lodge, a Grade II* listed building by William Atkinson in 1805 takes the form of a giant archway with fluted columns.
 The extensively altered Hoyland Lodge is on Litherop Lane to the south.
 The redundant Grade II* listed St Bartholomew's Chapel, West Bretton built by William Wentworth in 1744 has been restored as gallery space.